SEARCH UNIVERSITY LIBRARIES WEBSITE

 James Broughton died on May 17, 1999 at the age of 85.

 Scope and Content: The collection consists primarily of manuscripts and drafts relating to Broughton's poetry and filmmaking; personal correspondence and business correspondence; and publicity material including magazine and newspaper articles about him as well as reviews of his works.
 Because of Broughton's influence in both the San Francisco poetry movement of the 1950s and 1960s and the development of avant-garde filmmaking, scholars will find this collection valuable in studying modern American poetry as well as the history of experimental films.

-Please note that Broughton's films were transferred to the Anthology Film Archives in New York, New York, in 2003.
+Related Materials: Broughton's films were transferred to the Anthology Film Archives in New York, New York, in 2003.